Online Multi-Contact Receding Horizon Planning via Value Function Approximation: Discussion

 To further improve the computation efficiency of multi-contact \gls{rhp}, we propose locally-guided \gls{rhp} where we approximate the value function with a learned model.
 More specifically, we introduce an oracle to predict local objectives for achieving a given task, and we then construct local value functions to attract the Execution Horizon (\gls{eh}) towards these predicted local objectives.
 This approach features a shortened planning horizon (only plans the the \gls{eh}) and we demonstrate that locally-guided \gls{rhp} can achieve the best online convergence rate in simulation (95\% to 98.63\% cycles converged online) compared to the baseline and the multi-fidelity \gls{rhp}.
 This computation advantage also enables us to demonstrate online receding horizon on our real-world humanoid robot platform Talos in dynamically changing environments (\cref{sec:real_world_exp}).
 However, locally-guided \gls{rhp} still struggles in the following two cases.
 First, the oracle can have prediction errors due to imperfect fitting and insufficient data coverage.
 This can lead to inaccurate value functions which direct the robot towards ill-posed states and cause convergence failures.
 Although we can mitigate this issue by an incremental training scheme which demonstrates recovery actions from unseen states, we find it is hard to cover all the possible combinations of the robot state and environment models.
-To further improve the convergence rate of locally-guided \gls{rhp}, we can train the oracle with a Recurrent Neural Network (RNN) or impose safety constraints in the short-horizon \gls{to}.
+To further improve the prediction accuracy, we believe it is worthwhile to enhance the sampling methods to cover the input space of the oracle more effectively.
+Meanwhile, exploring methods to impose safety constraints in the short-horizon \gls{to} could be also beneficial for improving the convergence rate.
 Second, although locally-guided \gls{rhp} only computes the \gls{eh}, it is still a nonlinear programming problem that has no guarantee on computation time and can fail to convergence online.
 To alleviate this issue, a viable option is to reduce the number of decision variables by representing trajectories with parameterized curvatures, e.g. Bézier Curves~\cite{fernbach2020c}.
 Moreover, as mentioned in Section~\ref{sec:implementation_details}, we find that the datapoints for the two types of terrains exhibit different modalities.
 This can impose challenges when training a single Neural Network on the combined dataset.
 Although we capture the two modalities by using separate Neural Networks, it is worthwhile to explore a more unified approach that can handle multimodal data, e.g. using mixture density networks~\cite{Bishop1994}.